 WATCH: Asa Rehman reports on the collapse of talks between CP Rail and the City of Vancouver over the Arbutus Corridor

-The city and railway have been embroiled in a battle over what to do with the corridor.
+The City and railway have been embroiled in a battle over what to do with the corridor.
 CP wants to utilize the area for development and the city wants to turn it into a greenway.
-CP had begun clearing away the brush and community gardens along the corridor but then agreed to suspend the work while the two sides negotiated a sale.
+CP had begun clearing away the brush and community gardens along the corridor but then agreed to suspend the work while the two sides negotiated a sale last month.

 The City of Vancouver says CP Rail has agreed to suspend all “track maintenance” work on the Arbutus Corridor for the next two to three weeks.

 A statement from City Hall says “senior officials” from the city and CP Rail have agreed to meet to discuss the future of the corridor.

 CP followed up with a statement of their own saying they are “willingly” participating in the meetings and is “hopeful a resolution may be reached.”
 According to CP, they will suspend any track maintenance work along the corridor for the next two to three weeks but if a “reasonable solution” is not found by that timeframe, they will resume the work.